mesosphere/dcos-docs-site/pages/dkp/kommander/2.2/insights/index.md

 DKP Insights consists of two components:

 - DKP Insights Management: Runs on the Kommander [Management](../clusters/management-cluster) cluster.
-- DKP Insights Engine: Runs on each [Attached](../clusters/) Kubernetes cluster.
+- DKP Insights Engine: Runs on each [Attached or Managed](../clusters/) Kubernetes cluster.

 You must enable the DKP Insights Engine explicitly on each Attached cluster.
 You can find instructions in the section on [Insights Setup and Configuration](./insights-setup/).